What is TB?

 What if I have TB disease?

-According to Washington State Law (WAC 246-101), healthcare providers must report all cases of active TB in Pierce County residents to Tacoma-Pierce County Health Department immediately.
-Health Department staff work with all active TB patients to make sure they get the treatment and antibiotics needed to cure the disease.
+Washington State Law (WAC 246-101) requires that healthcare providers report all cases of suspected or confirmed active TB in Pierce County residents to Tacoma-Pierce County Health Department.
+Health Department staff work with all patients who have active TB to make sure they get treatment with TB antibiotics to cure the disease.

 Tacoma-Pierce County Health Department partners with other healthcare agencies and providers in Pierce County to provide the following services: